 Once the MentorLink profile has been submitted through BizLink, the individual will be sent an email message containing a user name and password.
 This will allow the mentor to come back to this website and update their information.

-When a student indicates interest in contacting a mentor, BizLink will generate an automated message which is imbedded with a personalized message from the student.
-This email will come from from email@example.com.
+When a student indicates interest in contacting a mentor, they must request access to join our MentorLink group on LinkedIn.
+Only students who have certain criteria can join the group.
+Students can then search the MentorLink group for mentors.
+The student will initiate contact through LinkedIn.
 After the initial contact, it is up to the mentor on how to communicate with the student.
 Often, subsequent contacts occur; mentors will let students know whether email, telephone or face-to-face contact best fit into their schedule.